 In 2016 GPMBA implemented the Grand Slam Program also developed by Baseball Canada, we did not feel this program was a fit for the size and needs of our Rookie division.

-So for 2017 we will be implementing a program which focuses on Beginner Players(Jr Rookie) and Advanced players (Sr Rookie).
+For 2018 we will continue to implement a program which focuses on Beginner Players(Jr Rookie) and Advanced players (Sr Rookie).
 GPMBA feels the new program will increase skill development, improve player involvement, and increase the amount of children participating in Baseball in our area.

 Our Association stands behind our programs and we work very hard to make sure our programs are meeting the needs of our players.

 Jr Rookie rules are designed to develop players who are entering the division as a beginner or players who need further assistance to develop stronger skills and will help build deeper understanding of rules and play making situations.

 Senior Rookie rules are designed for youth players whose physical stature and attention span have progressed to a point where they are capable of playing a more realistic game and are able to understand rules and play-making situations.

 Each player is expected to be present for practices!